 It consists of the solar system for steam cooking at nine hostels.
-It is equivalent to 4000 - 5000 cylinders of 14.2 kg LPG annually.
-It was commissioned in Oct 2015 with a 20 year contract of operation and maintenance.
+It is equivalent to 5000 cylinders of 14.2 kg each LPG annually.

 4.1.4 Supervisory Control and Data Acquisition System for Solar Systems

 All the solar PV systems have SCADA for monitoring and data generation, and research on PV systems and they have been connected to IIT Roorkee internal distribution-grid.